ideos/gloe/docs/source/examples/gloe-and-pytorch.md

+(gloe-pytorch)=
 # Gloe & PyTorch

 Let us create an enhanced data pipeline with Gloe and PyTorch.
+A similar example using Scikit-learn is available {ref}`here <gloe-scikit-learn>`.

 ## Introduction